Teena Marie: 1976–1982: Gordy era

-Also in 1980, Teena Marie released her third LP, Irons in the Fire, for which she handled most of the writing and production herself, an achievement considered rare at the time for a female artist.
-The single "I Need Your Lovin'" (#37 Pop, No. 9 R&B Singles) brought Teena Marie her first top 40 hit; it also peaked at No. 28 in the UK chart.
+In 1980, Teena Marie released the LP Irons in the Fire, for which she handled most of the writing and production herself, an achievement considered rare at the time for a female artist.
+The single "I Need Your Lovin'" (#37 Pop, No. 9 R&B Singles) brought Teena Marie her first top 40 hit.
+It peaked at No. 28 in the UK chart.

-That same year, Teena Marie appeared on James' album, Street Songs, with the duet "Fire and Desire".
+In 1981, Teena Marie appeared on James' album Street Songs, with the duet "Fire and Desire".
 In an interview, Teena Marie said she had a fever at the time yet managed to record her vocals in one take.
 After the session, she was driven to a hospital.
-The two would perform the single at the 2004 BET Awards, which would be their last TV appearance with one another, as James died later that year.
+The two performed the single at the 2004 BET Awards, which was their last TV appearance with one another, as James died later that year.

-Teena Marie continued her success with Motown in 1981, with the release of It Must Be Magic (#2 R&B Albums Chart), her first gold record, which included her then biggest hit on R&B, "Square Biz" (#3 R&B Singles).
-Other notable tracks include "Portuguese Love" (featuring a brief, uncredited cameo by James, No. 54 R&B Singles), the title track "It Must be Magic" (#30 R&B Singles).
+In 1981, Teena Marie continued her success with Motown, with the release of It Must Be Magic (#2 R&B Albums Chart), her first gold record, which included her then biggest hit on R&B, "Square Biz" (#3 R&B Singles).
+Other notable tracks include "Portuguese Love", featuring a brief, uncredited cameo by James, No. 54 R&B Singles, and the title track "It Must be Magic" (#30 R&B Singles).

 In 1982, Teena Marie got into a heated legal battle with Motown Records over her contract and disagreements about releasing her new material.
 The lawsuit resulted in "The Brockert Initiative", which made it illegal for a record company to keep an artist under contract without releasing new material for that artist.
 In such instances, artists are able to sign and release with another label instead of being held back by an unsupportive one.
-Teena Marie commented on the law in an LA Times article, saying, "It wasn't something I set out to do.
+Teena Marie commented on the law in a Los Angeles Times article, saying "It wasn't something I set out to do.
 I just wanted to get away from Motown and have a good life.
 But it helped a lot of people, like Luther Vandross and the Mary Jane Girls, and a lot of different artists, to be able to get out of their contracts."
 She left Motown as the label's most successful white solo act.